airstruck/knife/readme/system.md

   new entities to append to the list.

   If the first return value is `true`, the entity being processed will be removed from the entities list.
-If it is a number, the entity at the corresponding index will be removed.
-If it is a table of numbers, all entities at the corresponding indices will be removed.
+If it is a table of entities, all entities in the table will be removed.

   The second return value, if present, should be a table of entities to append to the entities list.

+  Entities will be removed and appended as soon as no systems are running.

 The `System` factory function returns a function representing your system.
 Call this returned function as needed; for example, in your update or draw